Pioneered by Talkory.ai

 Bias Goes Unchallenged

-When only one model answers, its training biases are baked directly into the output.
-Without a competing perspective, bias is invisible and dangerously misleading.
+When only one model answers, its training biases go straight into the output.
+With no competing perspective, that bias is invisible.
+You trust it because nothing pushes back.

 ๐Ÿ“‰